frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/exercise4.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/learning-course/stage1e/telescope/s10.webp" style="width:100%">
       <figcaption>10.
 Extrude the plate, then add half depth pockets.
 The pockets should leave 1/16" of material on the bottom.
 The half-depth pocketing allows the contact face between the gearbox plate and tube to be solid.
-The plate should be mirror to generate the opposite hand version on the other side of the tube.</figcaption>
+The plate should be mirrored to generate the opposite hand version on the other side of the tube.</figcaption>
     </figure>
   </div>